This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Treatment for asthma

 will depend on how severe your asthma is.
-Medicine may decrease inflammation, open airways, and make it easier to breathe.
+Medicine may be used to decrease inflammation, open airways, and make it easier to breathe.
 Medicines may be inhaled, taken as a pill, or injected.
 Short-term medicines relieve your symptoms quickly.
 Long-term medicines are used to prevent future attacks.
 Other medicines may be needed if your regular medicines are not able to prevent attacks.
 You may also need medicine to help control your allergies.

 Manage and prevent future asthma attacks: